Corporate landlords are gobbling up U.S. suburbs. These homeowners are fighting back.

 “When the shooting occurred in August, we asked the resident to vacate the home, which they did,” the company said.

-Still, the rental restrictions appear to have stemmed the pace of investor purchases in Potters Glen.
+The rental restrictions have slowed the pace of investor purchases in Potters Glen, however.
 In each of the three years before the rental limits, investment groups purchased about 12 homes in the subdivision.
 Since then, the pace has slowed to about four per year, according to property records.

 Companies affiliated with some of the nation’s big rental firms have continued to purchase homes at Potters Glen, according to property records.
 Invitation Homes bought one in September 2020, about a year after the rental limits went into effect.
 The company said that the “neighborhood restriction was not noted in our system.”